w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 addition to node decentralization, resiliency is also ensured by economic incentives that incentivize good behavior through game theory, and an on-chain treasury together with an open governance model that allow to access funds in a fully decentralized manner.

+What keeps the network running following its consensus?
+The network can be stopped from external forces but also from internal ones. --> economic incentives and game theory

+trustless consensus, homogenous stake across nodes to avoid targeted attacks, etc.

+## Decentralized Access Points

+Light clients